appfeel/admob-google-cordova/README.md

 ## Platform SDK supported ##

 * iOS, using AdMob SDK for iOS, v7.13.1
-* Android, using latest Google Play Service for Android (managed by gradle)
+* Android, using latest Google Play Services for Android (managed by gradle)

 ---